itzelvazsan/nosql-challenge/README.md

 ![image](https://github.com/user-attachments/assets/ffd3ade3-23b6-4c58-876d-df3633350a5e)

-This Project is the result of the learning lessons of Module 12: NoSQL from the Data Analysis and Visualization Boot Camp 2024.
+This Project is the result of the learning lessons of Module 12: NoSQL Databases from the Data Analysis and Visualization Boot Camp 2024.
 The main goal is to use the acquired habilities and knowledge in a real case.

 ## Table of contents